Kitchen Food Storage Tips

 No pantry?
 No problem.
 If you don't have a built-in food pantry, assign some cabinets to the task to create a kitchen food storage center.

 Ideally, choose a few large cabinets close to your refrigerator and stove.
-Most kitchens have a lot of cabinets and drawers, but they are usually a chaotic mess.
+Most kitchens have many cabinets and drawers, but they are usually a chaotic mess.
 You buy marinara sauce, just to find three jars hidden behind the olive oil.
 The solution?

-Organize your storage so you know what you have and where you have it—group foods by type.
+Organize your storage so you know what you have and where it is—group foods by type.
 Don't just stuff items into the first open space you see.
-Instead, stock foodstuff in the same place each time, grouping like items.
+Instead, stock foodstuffs in the same place each time, grouping like items.

 In my pantry, I put crackers, chips, and other snacks on the highest shelf that are not easily reached; cereal and other breakfast items are on the second shelf.